syelle/alexa-seattle-bus-schedules-skill/docs/shaun-worklog.md

 ## January

+- 15: Implement built-in stop intent
-- 14: Implement default help intent
+- 14: Implement built-in help intent
 - 13: Make sure that if a user only opens the skill, they can still get arrival info.
 - 12: Allow for getting arrivals by easy to remember names.
 Refactor so calling the OBA API and formatting the speech response isn't duplicated logic.
 - 11: Enable saving of stop IDs to easy to remember names.